Terra nullius: History

 Although the term terra nullius was not used in international law before the late nineteenth century, some writers have traced the concept to the Roman law term res nullius, meaning nobody's thing.
 In Roman law, things that were res nullius, such as wild animals (ferae bestiae), lost slaves and abandoned buildings could be taken as property by anyone by seizure.
-Benton and Strauman, however, state that the derivation of terra nullius from res nullius is "by analogy" only.
+Benton and Straumann, however, state that the derivation of terra nullius from res nullius is "by analogy" only.

 Sixteenth century writings on res nullius were in the context of European colonisation in the New World and the doctrine of discovery.
 In 1535, Domingo de Soto argued that Spain had no right to the Americas because the lands had not been res nullius at the time of discovery.
-Francisco di Vitoria, in 1539, also used the res nullius analogy to argue that the indigenous populations of the Americas, although “barbarians”, had both sovereignty and private ownership over their lands, and that the Spanish had gained no legal right to possession through mere discovery of these lands.
-Nevertheless, Vitoria stated that the Spanish possibly had a limited right to rule the indigenous Americans because the latter “are unsuited to setting up or administering a commonwealth both legitimate and ordered in human and civil terms.”
+Francisco de Vitoria, in 1539, also used the res nullius analogy to argue that the indigenous populations of the Americas, although "barbarians", had both sovereignty and private ownership over their lands, and that the Spanish had gained no legal right to possession through mere discovery of these lands.
+Nevertheless, Vitoria stated that the Spanish possibly had a limited right to rule the indigenous Americans because the latter "are unsuited to setting up or administering a commonwealth both legitimate and ordered in human and civil terms."

 Alberico Gentili, in his De Jure Belli Libri Tres (1598), drew a distinction between the legitimate occupation of land that was res nullius and illegitimate claims of sovereignty through discovery and occupation of land that was not res nullius, as in the case of the Spanish claim to the Americas.
-Hugo Grotius, writing in 1625, also stated that discovery does not give a right to sovereignty over inhabited land, “For discovery applies to those things which belong to no one.”
+Hugo Grotius, writing in 1625, also stated that discovery does not give a right to sovereignty over inhabited land, "For discovery applies to those things which belong to no one."